F-l-i-x/TouchOSC/examples/grid_label/README.md

-## Labeling a GRID by script
+## GRID Script Tutorial

 ### General concept

 GRIDs are basically grouped controls but they feature some already built in functionality like adaptive resizing and an exclusive mode for buttons.
 The script of a GRID is inherited to its children and will also be executed in their context.
-See the scripting log when a simple ```print(self.name)``` is put in a GRIDs script:
+See the scripting log when a simple ```print(self.name)``` is put in a GRIDs script and the template is run:

 ![script1](pics/g_01.png)